9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

 ```
 ::::

-We\'ll begin by belabouring the obvious with a naive function.
+We'll begin by belabouring the obvious with a naive function.

 :::: captioned-content
 ::: caption